pavittarsingh315/Nerastar2/README.md

 1. Modified the profile HOC so it works completely now.
 Made a separate component for adding posts cause its a big comp.
 Removed the add post from the navbar to make it less large.
 2. Added links to the profile hoc everywhere.

+## Twenty Ninth Commit

+1. Successfully added try except to resize images so no issue posting videos.
+Added functionality to change the username if we change the slug.
+2. Successfully resized images and videos to fit into a 600x670 div.
+The styles for images is in all in Post.js and its all inline.
+For videos its videoplayer.css and its in .video and .video_wrapper
+3. Added settings component so user can update profile.
+Changed muted state of video into redux so if user unmutes one, all are then unmuted.
+Added a new type for this.
+Changed the avatar in leftwidgets to be 56x56
+4. Created action to update profile.
+Also added a reloadPage object into general state to reload the page so that the posts that are already loaded can get rerendered with the correct username and avatar.